iamrk-vlsi/RISC-V-MYTH-Workshop/README.md

 # Day 5 Pipelining the RISCV Core.
    Finally,we developed the pipelined model for the core developed on Day 4.
-   - A 3 cycle RISC V pipelined core, with all the base integer instruction sets was developed.
+   - A 4 stage RISC V pipelined core, with all the base integer instruction sets was developed.
    - For Load and store a Data memory element was added with neccessary instruction decoding logic.
    - Register Bypass and Squashing techniques were also incorporated to prevent `Read followed by write` and `branching`hazards, arised due to pipelining.